Samuel Martires: Ombudsman of the Philippines

 He announced that his office will stop conducting lifestyle checks on public officials, reasoning that having a luxurious lifestyle does not prove that an official is corrupt.
 He also criticized lifestyle checks as "illogical" and "purely" based on estimates.
 He also claimed that the SALNs and lifestyle checks are used by the media and political rivals to "extort" government officials.

 In 2021, Martires proposed a bill to imprison or fine anyone reporting on a government official's statement of wealth.
 Congress Representative Carlos Zarate, lawyers, and journalists criticized the proposal, saying that it violates the Constitution and limits the freedom of the press and the public's right to hold public officials accountable for acts of corruption.

 Martires has suggested that the Office of the Ombudsman should be abolished, citing the lack of witnesses and their refusal to testify or file affidavits makes investigations more difficult and thus renders the office unnecessary.
 His predecessor Conchita Carpio-Morales criticized his proposal, arguing that it will "open floodgates to the commission of more corrupt activities."
 Also, under Martires Office of the Ombudsman's rate of conviction in its court cases declined from 61.2 percent in 2020 to 26.5 percent in 2022.

-He officially retired in the position in July 27, 2025.
+Martires's performance in pursuing corruption cases during Duterte's presidency was frequently alleged to have been dismal.
+He officially retired in the position on July 27, 2025.

+During the 2026 House of Representatives justice committee impeachment hearing against Vice President Sara Duterte, self-confessed "bagman" Ramil Madriaga said that he personally collected ₱175 million from the head of Pharmally and delivered part of it to the Office of the Ombudsman, then headed by Martires.